Ergus/ArgParseBash/README.md

 + validate: Validates the arguments.

-	Up to now it only check the mandatory options.
+	Up to now it only checks the mandatory options.
 	This function is always called by default at the end of parse_args

 Accessing parameters